xitu/gold-miner/article/2021/exploring-android-12-splash-screen.md

 ![](https://joebirch.co/wp-content/uploads/2021/05/Screenshot_20210527_061650-485x1024.png)

-*I’m not entirely sure what color is being used for this background color yet, I will update this post once I have clarity here!
+> I’m not entirely sure what color is being used for this background color yet, I will update this post once I have clarity here!

----

 ### Setting the Splash Icon